European shares end off lows on U.S. data, Greece

-The FTSEurofirst 300 .FTEU3 index of top European shares provisionally closed 0.1 percent higher at 1,076.51 points after falling to 1,064.64.
-Media shares .SXMP, up 1.1 percent, were the top gainers, boosted by a 2.8 percent rise in Reed Elsevier (REL.L) that reported a rise in full-year profit.
+The FTSEurofirst 300 index of top European shares provisionally closed 0.1 percent higher at 1,076.51 points after falling to 1,064.64.
+Media shares, up 1.1 percent, were the top gainers, boosted by a 2.8 percent rise in Reed Elsevier that reported a rise in full-year profit.

 The FTSEurofirst index spent most of the session in negative territory as Greece faced hurdles in its efforts to secure a bailout.
 However, government sources later said the country and its international lenders had agreed how to achieve budget cut worth 325 million euros.